ResearchObject/ro-crate/docs/in-use/LDaCA.md

 ```

-In this demonstration this returns 10 results (turncated here), which can then be fetched using the crateId property.
+In this demonstration this returns 10 results (truncated here), which can then be fetched using the crateId property.

 ```
 {